 5. Defect Management

-This piece of your Kronos testing strategy defines the process and tools for managing defects.
+This piece of your UKG testing strategy defines the process and tools for managing defects.
 It also identifies the members of your defect triage team, how often they will meet, and what tool they’ll use to capture defects.
 If you’re deploying a 3rd-party solution, your test strategy will also specify how to communicate defects found in that product to the vendor.

 6. Roles and Responsibilities